-Management of ITP by watchful waiting or observation is a strategy often used for ITP in children.
-It is also used by some adults with ITP.
+More of a strategy than a treatment, ‘Watchful Waiting’ means choosing to live with your or your child's current platelet counts while carefully monitoring the disease and treatment options.
 In watchful waiting, the person with ITP is given no conventional treatment.
 However, it is not a passive approach or employed without serious consideration.

-The American Society of Hematology ITP Guidelines state, "Children with no bleeding or mild bleeding (defined as skin manifestations only, such as bruising and petechiae) be managed with observation alone regardless of platelet count"
+According to The American Society of Hematology ITP Guidelines, "Children with no bleeding or mild bleeding (defined as skin manifestations only, such as bruising and petechiae) should be managed with observation alone regardless of platelet count"

-This strategy is often employed by adults who have a low, but safe platelet count.
-It is also used by some adults who have tried many treatments without success.
-In any case, it is important for the adult with ITP who chooses observation to have a thorough understanding of the symptoms of a dangerously low platelet count and have a plan to deal with a bleeding emergency.
+Adults who have a low, but safe platelet count are often encouraged to take the watchful waiting approach by their doctors.
+Some adults who have tried many treatments without success may also use the strategy.
+It is important for the adult with ITP who chooses observation to have a thorough understanding of dangerously low platelet count symptoms and a treatment plan to manage a bleeding emergency.